Meridian Ultra FAQs

 Are the aid stations well stocked?

-Yes, you will pass the aid station on each lap.
-It will be stocked with water and (subject to sponsorship) some Electrolyte/Energy drink to power your race alongside Jelly Babies and other snacks.
+Yes, you will pass the main aid station (start and finish) and 4 aid stations on each lap.
+The main aid station will have a variety of food (more substantial) and the standard (each 5k) stations with have more snack type food.
+All aid stations will be stocked with water and (subject to sponsorship) some Electrolyte/Energy drink to power your race.

 Are there any additional Drink stations?